 Leading Businesses Using the Digital Twin Technology

-Working with digital twins enable businesses to understand and analyze the real-time working conditions of physical entities.
-Let us take a look at couple of businesses that are using the Digital Twin technology.
+Working with digital twins enables businesses to understand and analyze the real-time working conditions of physical entities.
+Let us take a look at a couple of businesses that are using the Digital Twin technology.

 Microsoft has already ventured deep in the field of digital twins by not only including it in their array of physical products, rather by also applying it to their processes.
 Microsoft uses a process digital twin to achieve low-cost connectivity and enhanced capability of its products across their complete lifecycle.

 Similar is the case with General Electric, an American MNC that has ventured into the concept of digital twins including healthcare and manufacturing among others.
 Most popular amongst these is their digital wind turbines.
 Digital Twin technology enabled GE to improve the productivity of their digital wind farms by using the information retrieved from virtual environment to predict and design their wind turbines long before their actual construction and deployment.
 The company estimates that it can shoot up the overall efficiency and productivity by more than 20 percent.